 Council on Social Work Accreditation (CSWE) Program Assessment

-The BSW and MSW programs at Wheelock College were reaffirmed jointly under the Educational Policy and Accreditation Standards (EPAS), which are based upon 10 core competencies with 41 practice behaviors (BSW and Foundation MSW) and 10 advanced practice behaviors created by our our social work faculty (Concentration MSW).
-The core competencies and practice behaviors have been infused within our curriculum in an increasingly comprehensive and integrated manner over the last several years.
+The BSW and MSW programs at Wheelock College engage in continual program assessment under the 2015 Educational Policy and Accreditation Standards, which are based upon competencies for social work practice.
+In addition to the behaviors set by CSWE for the BSW and MSW Foundation levels, the social work faculty created advanced behaviors for the MSW Concentration level.
+The competencies and behaviors are infused within our curriculum in a comprehensive and integrated manner.

-- View the report of our assessment outcomes: MSW program, Form AS 4(M), June 2013 (PDF)
+- View the report of our assessment outcomes: MSW program, Form AS4(M), June 2017 (PDF)

-- View the report of our assessment outcomes: BSW program, Form AS 4(B), June 2013 (PDF)
+- View the report of our assessment outcomes: BSW program, Form AS4(B), June 2017 (PDF)